 If you’re a parent, you’re likely to have heard the saying, “kids are a product of their parents’ upbringing.”
-This translates to kids having attitudes like their parents, because that’s what they see from them.
+This translates to kids having attitudes like their parents because that’s what they see from them.

 I’ve seen power parents who manage to do it all and still raise good, decent human beings.
 While many parents, regardless of how much they try, can still raise brats.
 Most parents love to think they are always doing their absolute best.
-The thing is, not everyone has the most ideal situation for raising kids, not to mention the different personality traits.
+The thing is, not everyone has the ideal situation for raising kids, not to mention the different personality traits.

 My parents have 3 kids.
-Myself, of course and my brothers.
+Myself, of course, and my brothers.
 One is 2.5 years younger while the other is about 9.5 years younger than me.
 So yes, I’m their big sister.

-Each of us were raised very differently.
+Each of us was raised very differently.
 My parents were extremely strict with me.
 The middle child is mama’s boy, but dad was very hard on him, yet still spoiled him quite a bit.
 The third is a splitting image of my dad so he was the golden child and was VERY spoiled.

-I was very mischievous as a child, because I was always worried about getting in trouble for something.
+I was very mischievous as a child because I was always worried about getting in trouble for something.
 In fact, I was always made to think I was lying about everything.
 I think half the time, I really was.

 I’m not going to go deep into my childhood, but I am going to talk about one of the most horrifying experiences parents could go through.
-It happened with the brother who wasn’t raised in an overly strict way or wasn’t the golden child, but had the best of both worlds.
+It happened with the brother who wasn’t raised in an overly strict way or wasn’t the golden child but had the best of both worlds.

 Teen years are probably the scariest parenting stage.
 You’ve got kids who are about to become adults and most of the time, they think they are already there.
 They don’t listen to reason, because they are always right and they know everything.
 To them, their parents “just don’t get it.”

-I witnessed horror as my mom and dad scrambled to go backwards and treat my brother in every way possible based on the advice others gave them.
+I witnessed horror as my mom and dad scrambled to go backward and treat my brother in every way possible based on the advice others gave them.
 It was, “he needs tough love” or “just do your best to understand him” or “he needs professional help.”
 My parents did it all, but eventually, there was nothing they could do.

 When a Parent’s Worst Nightmare Comes True